StackExchange/stack-blog/_posts/2009-04-08-in-defense-of-editing.markdown

-  3. **Every edit is a judgment call.**¶ Do we encourage editing?
+  3. **Every edit is a judgement call.**¶ Do we encourage editing?
 Yes!
 Do we demand that every user accept every edit?
 No. There's no way I can make a blanket statement like that.
 Do I trust my wife?
 Sure.
 Do I agree with every single thing she's ever done?
 No. It would be irrational to expect any person on the internet to extend more trust than this to me.